Menopause Brain Fog: keeping your wits about you

 I have a terrible sense of direction and rely on Waze and similar apps to get me from A to B, even in my own city.
 This, according to research, is not a good idea.
 Forcing myself to think through the available choices and decide the best path is a good, challenging mental exercise that can be repeated.
 Once I’ve mastered the Waze app, on the other hand, there’s really no more learning to do.
 Take up a musical instrument, if that interests you.
 Learning a new language is a great idea – the complexities of grammar, the rote memorization of new vocabulary help remind your brain how to retain information and force you to access that new information over and over again.

 While the jury is definitely still out on how much you can gain from these games, games designed specifically for improved cognition do appear to “confer some benefit” (scientist speak for “don’t expect to turn into Einstein overnight”).
 The games should be fun, challenging, and allow you to graduate to harder challenges as you improve.
 While brain games may not make us smarter or delay onset of dementia, they may make learning new things easier, even as we age.

 Do smart stuff with other smart people.
 You’ll enjoy it more, expand your horizons, and possibly protect your neuroplasticity in the process.

 Get plenty of Omegas 3 and 6

 Mindfulness meditation, positivity, reduced stress, and love, sweet love are all good for our brains (and the rest of our bodies).
 All reduce internal inflammation which can deteriorate neural pathways.
-(Find out more about mindfulness meditation here.)
+(Find out more about mood swings in menopause here.)

 Finally, sleep.
 Just as your muscles need rest between exertions, so does your gray matter.
 Chronic lack of sleep causes inflammation that can slow brain recovery and impact… well, pretty much everything: memory, metabolism, attention, function.
 But everything you don’t need your brain to do should be fine!